Apply to vetted scholarship programs in one clickAdvertiser disclosure

-While all of the Hidden Ivies have stellar reputations, they are not as well-known as the eight in the collegiate athletic conference known as the Ivy League.
+While all of the Hidden Ivies have stellar reputations, they are not as well-known as the eight Ivy Leagues.
 So, let’s get into the history of Hidden Ivies and uncover what they have to offer.

 History of the Hidden Ivies

 College counselors Howard and Matthew Greene wrote The Hidden Ivies to highlight some of the lesser-known schools when discussing prestigious universities.
 The authors came up with the term in the year 2000.

 During that time, the list of Hidden Ivies has grown from a little over 20 to over 60 schools.
 The goal for creating this list of schools was to give students and parents “greater awareness of a distinctive cluster of colleges and universities of excellence that are available.”